mattermost/docs/source/administration/plugins.rst

 .. note::
   This is the admin documentation for plugins.
 If you're a developer looking to build a plugin, see `our developer documentation <https://developers.mattermost.com/extend/plugins>`_.

 Mattermost supports plugins, which allow users to customize and extend the platform by adding specific features.
+See our `demo plugin <https://github.com/mattermost/mattermost-plugin-demo>`_ that demonstrates the capabilities of a Mattermost plugin.
+For a starting point to write a Mattermost plugin, see our `sample plugin <https://github.com/mattermost/mattermost-plugin-demo>`_.

 There are three scenarios in which you would consider using a plugin: